-- Provide access to our VLE - Ensure you have access to help with all IT support queries including password issues, different system advice and guidance, VLE systems or general device advice.
-We also have a site you can access for quick help and info here: https://sites.google.com/peterborough.ac.uk/my-ucp/home - Make sure that online course material associated with a module/unit is available to you when you commence your course - Provide a range of learning and teaching approaches supported by a wellequipped learning environment and give you access to our VLE for every module/unit you register on - Make all appropriate information available on the VLE
+- Provide access to our VLE. - Ensure you have access to help with all IT support queries including password issues, different system advice and guidance, VLE systems or general device advice.
+We also have a site you can access for quick help and info here: www.canvas.ucp.ac.uk/courses/2150 - Make sure that online course material associated with a module/unit is available to you when you commence your course. - Provide a range of learning and teaching approaches supported by a well-equipped learning environment. - Make all appropriate information available on the VLE.